 - Effectiveness determined by quantity of deliverables versus quality.

 - Possesses archives of materials so voluminous no one knows what they are, where to find them or what they’re used for.
-Partially responsible for the hyper growth in the data storage market.

 - Overall mission is to help sales compete and win with existing products.